 I’ve been working in project management roles for over seven years.
-Most recently I worked as a senior Project Manager for a tech company managing the launch of a new product and oversaw five project managers.
-I used Agile as well as my PMI certification to manage this project and now that the product has launched, I’m looking to bring my project management experience into fintech, which is why I’m so interested talking to you about this opportunity.
+Most recently I worked as a senior Project Manager for a tech company managing the launch of a new product and overseeing five project managers.
+I used Agile as well as my PMI certification to manage this project and now that the product has launched, I want to bring my project management experience into fintech, which is why I’m so interested in talking to you about this opportunity.

 I’ve been recognized for my analytical skills and ability to interpret data into actionable information.
 I recently completed my MBA which gave me the opportunity to hone these skills and develop data visualization skills.
 My experience in consumer packaging and customer service helps me understand the customer’s needs and I use that knowledge to formulate new products and ideas.
 I saw XYZ company listed as a top innovator in the consumer goods space and I’m excited to learn more about this opportunity and how my experience will fit.